A Complete Guide to Somatic Symptoms and Related Disorders

-Somatic Symptom and Related Disorders (SSRD) is a category of mental health disorders characterized by excessive focus on physical symptoms—such as pain or fatigue—that cause significant emotional distress and impair daily functioning.
+Somatic Symptoms and Related Disorders (SSRD) is a category of mental health disorders characterized by excessive focus on physical symptoms—such as pain or fatigue—that cause significant emotional distress and impair daily functioning.
 These symptoms may or may not be explained by a medical condition, yet the individual’s suffering is real and deeply distressing.
-Somatic Symptom and Related Disorder (SSRD) affects individuals across different age groups and is often misunderstood, making timely diagnosis and effective intervention crucial.
+Somatic Symptoms and Related Disorder (SSRD) affects individuals across different age groups and is often misunderstood, making timely diagnosis and effective intervention crucial.

 What are Somatic Symptoms and Related Disorders?